UCAS codes: P500

 2017 Entry Full-time £11,600** p/a

 Total Cost: £34,800** (3 years)

 For further details click here

-Mandatory costs - students are required to purchase a law textbook.
-Approximate cost is £30.
+- Core texts: Students are required to purchase a law textbook.
+Cost £30.

 To find out what general costs are included or excluded in the course fees, such as textbooks and travel expenses, please click here